lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 *The statement above directly contradicts with the statement that the Canadian government will work on "eventual wind-down of the app, including recommendations for the timely destruction of data."*

-> Position COVID Alert as one additional tool at the disposal of Canadians, to better situate its position within the broader public health response to the COVID-19 pandemic and to highlight success stories that would resonate with Canadians; ...
+> Position COVID Alert as one additional tool at the disposal of Canadians, to better situate its position within the broader public health response to the COVID-19 pandemic and to highlight success stories that would resonate with Canadians; [...]
 This will be critical in achieving wider uptake, which will involve clear communications, ongoing engagement with diverse partners and communities; and continuous improvements to the app (e.g. new functionalities and emerging technologies that could help to re-open parts of the economy)

 *This frustrates me.
 We **have** tools that work and do reduce cases.
 High quality masks, air filtration and circulation and UV.
 I'm disappointed that none of these were mentioned.
 We don't need more tools, (and most certainly we don't need more apps).
 Instead, we need to use tools that work.*

 > Through the deployment of the COVID Alert app, the Government of Canada has committed to deploying a technology-based solution that will assist Canada in flattening the curve and limiting the spread of COVID-19.

-*The public has to trust health experts and actively prevent infection by masking up, getting routinely tested for COVID-19, self isolating if symptomatic.
-Government needs to track data, such as waste water and CO2 levels so we can preaper for the futrue adn decrease transmission of the virus through the air.
+*The public has to trust health experts and actively prevent infection by masking up, getting routinely tested for COVID-19, and self-isolating until no longer infectious.
+Government needs to track data, such as waste water and CO2 levels, so we can prepare for the future and decrease transmission of the virus through the air.
 We shouldn't be investing so much time and energy into a tool we aren't even sure works when we now understand that COVID-19 is airborne.*

 *Technology based solutions frequently simplify complex solutions into simple models that may not be accurate.
-It's been two years since the pandemic began and we have more knowledge of the virus.
+It's been two years since the pandemic began, and we have more knowledge of the virus.
 There are tools that do work, such as CO2 monitors, which can help someone decide if eating at a restaurant is safe or not.
-Digital contact tracing, at it's current state, does not provide any useful information to citizens.
+Digital contact tracing, at its current state, does not provide any useful information to citizens.
 There are no metrics mentioned, after more than one year of use, if this app prevented anyone from being infected.
 We can't say the app has assisted at all in limiting spread of COVID-19 if there's no metrics to back that up.*

-The report fails to mention anything about COVID-19 being airborne and what the app plans to change to take into account that distances more than 2m may still expose someone to COVID-19.
+The report fails to mention anything about COVID-19 being airborne and what the app plans to change to take into account that distances more than 2 metres may still expose someone to COVID-19.

-With more variants emerging, the government has a responsibility to update it's citizens about these variants and provide data to help citizens make informed decisions.
+With more variants emerging, the government has a responsibility to update its citizens about these variants and provide data to help citizens make informed decisions.

 Our world is constantly changing, and software must adapt to these changes, not the other way around.
 However, it seems today that the world is constantly catering to the software, simplifying down complex situations only to have the world slap us in the face later.

 ---

 Since it's been almost two (or three) years since the pandemic started, we know more about how the COVID-19 virus infects and transmits.
-I want to first say that based on how Western societies treated about viruses (not really airborne, washing hands and social distancing should be enough) and the fear around saying COVID-19 transmitted via the air, our response was understandable.
+I want to first say that based on how Western societies treated about viruses (not really airborne, hoping that washing hands and social distancing should be enough) and the fear around saying COVID-19 transmitted via the air, our response was understandable.
 But it's been a year since, and digital contact tracing apps haven't really demonstrated a contribution to reducing infection.
 Here are the reasons I want to highlight on why I think it there's a low chance of Canada being able to adopt a digital contact tracing app and why I think the digital contact tracing app is inaccurate:

 - Is proximity the best measure?
 - Testing and variants